A compositional framework for open classical kinematic systems: Abstract

 \section{Abstract}

-Our aim is to introduce a category-theoretic framework sufficiently general to describe a wide variety of open kinematic systems in classical mechanics while uniquely characterizing systems with specified simplest components.
-The framework models open systems as morphisms in a category $\Kin(\F)$, where composition encodes relationships between subsystems and their embedding into larger systems.
-Unlike previous approaches, the framework supports a precise treatment of geometric constraints, enabling the characterization of systems with feedback.
-A consequence is a structural formulation of lower kinematic pairs that clarifies system interactions.
+Our aim is to introduce a framework sufficiently general to describe the kinematics of a wide variety of open systems in classical mechanics while uniquely characterizing systems with specified simplest components.
+The data describing a physical system are local, so the construction of a global configuration space requires compatibility among local interactions.
+We model open systems as morphisms in a category $\Kin(\F)$, where composition encodes how subsystems attach to one another and embed into larger systems.
+The framework supports a precise treatment of geometric constraints and clarifies when locally specified subsystems are compatible.
+It also yields a structural approach to the study of linkages: we prove the nonconstructibility of sliding hinges and universal joints from two rigid bodies attached by a surface constraint compatible with rigid-motion symmetries.